RedisJSON/RedisJSON/docs/developer.md

 # Developer notes

-## Design

-You can find some information about ReJSON's design in [design.md](design.md).

 ## Testing

 Python is required for ReJSON's module test.
 Install it with `apt-get install python`.
+You'll also need to have [redis-py](https://github.com/andymccurdy/redis-py) installed.
+The easiest way to get it is using pip and running `pip install redis`.

-Also, the module's test requires a path to the `redis-server` executable.
+Lastly, the module's test requires a path to the `redis-server` executable.
 The path is stored in the `REDIS_SERVER_PATH` variable and can be set using CMake's `-D` switch as follows:

 ```bash
 ~/rejson$ cmake -D REDIS_SERVER_PATH=/path/to/redis-server --build build
 ```

-And then run the tests:
+Now, you can run the tests:

 ```bash
 ~/rejson$ cmake --build build --target test